cvara/rxdb-hooks/README.md

   <img src="https://badge.fury.io/js/rxdb-hooks.svg" alt="npm version">
 </a>

-A set of really simple hooks for integrating a React application with RxDB.
+A set of simple hooks for integrating a React application with RxDB.

 Nothing fancy, just conveniently handles common use cases such as: